asuhail1270106/ITMO-557/asuhail_Homework11-itmo557.md

     to determine how easy it is to add or terminate cloud services with the service provider.
 The consumer should know how easy it is to move to another provider, when required.
-They must assess how the provider fulfi lls the security, legal, and privacy requirements.
+They must assess how the provider fulfills the security, legal, and privacy requirements.
 They should also check whether the provider offers good customer service support.

+    Cloud service providers typically mention
+    quality of service (QoS) attributes such as throughput and uptime, along with cloud services.
+The QoS attributes are generally part of an SLA, which is the service contract between the provider and the consumers.
+    The SLA serves as the foundation for the expected level of service between the consumer and the provider.
+Before adopting the cloud services, consumers should check whether the QoS attributes meet their requirements.